 - Bass mute with a foam body and wood cover.

 - Wood cover available in walnut, and maple.

-- Custom wood choice available with an up-charge.
+- Exotic wood choices available with an up-charge.
+Check for availability.

 - 19mm string spacing (.750").